 Underground economic activity can be another major issue in Moldova.
 Though there is a small risk from transnational terrorism, violent attacks are infrequent.
 Public protests and demonstrations do occur, but stay relatively calm.
 One political protest in April 2009 did turn tragic, with the demonstration leading to looting, vandalism and numerous deaths and injuries of civilians and police.

-The biggest risk to travellers remains petty theft, such as pick pocketing.
+The biggest risk to travelers remains petty theft, such as pick pocketing.
 This generally occurs in the usual high-risk areas like crowded city streets in Chisinau and on buses and trains, especially international ones.
-Some travellers have also reported items missing from accommodations.
+Some travelers have also reported items missing from accommodations.
 And use common sense.
 Stay away from unlit parks at night and dark alleyways when muggings could occur.

 Some visitors have also reported having their international packages rummaged through or stolen.
-Travellers should only use official taxis "yellow ones" so you don't get ripped off.
+Travelers should only use official taxis "yellow ones" so you don't get ripped off.

 Be on the lookout for overcharging by taxi drivers and restaurant or bar staff.
 To avoid this issue, agree on taxi fare before getting in the car and ask to see menu prices in writing before ordering.

-Unfortunately, ATM scams have hit the country, with travellers reporting unauthorized transactions, most likely from skimming devices and hidden cameras stealing pins.
-Some travellers advise never using an ATM on the street, to instead get money from the ATMs inside banks.
+Unfortunately, ATM scams have hit the country, with travelers reporting unauthorized transactions, most likely from skimming devices and hidden cameras stealing pins.
+Some travelers advise never using an ATM on the street, to instead get money from the ATMs inside banks.

 Email scams are also common.
 An official-looking website may send you an email saying they're related to immigration and ask for personal information or payment for government forms.
 Don't give your money or credit card information to just anyone; be sure it's legitimate.